ablyss74/UT99_Map_Practice/Readme.md

 1. Entanglment - Really requires a jet mutator for flying.
 A hidden pasage leads to the opposite teams base.
 2. Two_Pyramids_at_Night - My first large map with a skydrop.
 Version 2 fixes some lighting issues, and other stuff.
 3. !Warped - Unfinished map.
 Has a warping teleportal effect.
+4. Template - Pretty much as the title says.
+It's a template for building CTF games, includes music, game info and author (me).
+No title.